Here are some approaches to therapy we can use in our work together.

 Couples therapy focused on emotional safety, attunement, and reparative experiences together.

-Therapy to understand and ride the waves of a tumultuous and exciting period of growth.
+Therapy to ride the waves through the tumultuous and exciting experience of growing up.